epfl-ada/ada-2023-project-thepiratesofthestreet/readme.md

 ## Methods ⚙️

 The methodology used to tackle the research questions is presented in the following pipeline.
-It encompasses 4 main parts.
+It encompasses 3 main parts.

-### **Part 1: Taming the Data: Genre Extraction and overall lookup**
+### **Part 1: Detecting fictional movies**

+#### Taming the Data: genre extraction and overall lookup
-* We first loaded the CMU movie datasets and used data handling techniques with pandas to gather movie-related information and get a first fictional summaries dataset.
+* We first loaded the CMU movie datasets and used data handling techniques with pandas to gather movie-related information and get a first genres summaries dataset.
 * Among the 40 most represented genres, science fiction and fantasy were chosen as the only ones clearly associated with fiction: this gives us 6.56% of the whole movies dataset!
 To reduce all biases we could have with the CMU dataset only, we merge the CMU dataset with the IMDB genres classification.

 ### **Part 2: Detecting fictional topics**

 This part was mainly dedicated to preprocessing of the summaries using NLP with spacy.
-Preprocessing the summaries involves, via tokenization, removing stop words and proper noun and taking only the lemma of each word.

 To detect fictional topics, we used a Latent Dirichlet allocation (LDA) on movie summaries In LDA method, summaries are bags of words and each topic is a probability distribution over words.